-When purchasing a new or used car, it is important to understand the different kinds of fees that you may be required to pay.
+When purchasing a new or used car, it is important to understand the different kinds of sales taxes and fees that you may be required to pay.
 Some are required by the state and some by your dealer or others and some you may choose to pay.

 Here are typical fees:

 |Title Transfer Fee||$15.00||Pay within 30 days.|

 |Title Only||$20.00||Cannot be used for vehicles with unpaid registration fees.
 More Info|